-Outcome Group Who Benefits Funding Sources Conclusion (who creates a need and funding choices) Activity Description Community (Public) Individuals (Private) Targeted Rate The benefits net of grants and subsidies are considered to be district wide in nature, extending over time and not easily differentiated among identifiable groups or individuals.
+Outcome Group Who Benefits Funding Sources Conclusion (who creates a need and funding choices) Activity Description Community (Public) Individuals (Priva te) Targeted Rate The benefits net of grants and subsidies are considered to be district wide in nature, extending over time and not easily differentiated among identifiable groups or individuals.
 The magnitude of the recovery cost is another consideration in respect of the overall liability for revenue needs.
-The costs are proposed to be allocated to the two rating groups on land value and then via a targeted rate set 50% on a uniform basis within both Rating Areas and 50% on land value set within both Rating Areas.
+The costs are proposed to be allocated to the two rating groups on relative land value (currently 67% Rating Area 1 and 33% Rating Area Two) and then via a targeted rate set 50% on a uniform basis within both Rating Areas and 50% on land value set within both Rating Areas.